ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 that is ready to be aggregated or an indication that a valid output share could not be computed.

 To facilitate this computation, the input shares generated by the Client include information used by the Aggregators during aggregation in order to validate their corresponding output shares.
-For example, Prio3 includes a distributed zero-knowledge proof of the input's validity {{BBCGGI19}} which the Aggregators can jointly verify and reject the report if it cannot be verified.
+For example, Prio3 includes a zero-knowledge proof of the input's validity (see {{Section 7.1 of !VDAF}}). which the Aggregators can jointly verify and reject the report if it cannot be verified.
 However, they do not learn anything about the individual report other than that it is valid.

 The specific properties attested to in the proof vary depending on the measurement being taken.
 For instance, to measure the time the user took